-16. Again, the Prefaces in the 1970 Missal were designed for use with Eucharistic Prayers II and III,24 which are much shorter than the Roman Canon, to complement them, and, as Cardinal Lercaro noted at the time, the reform aimed to preserve the riches which have developed in the Church's faith and prayer, and to give them their proper place.28
+16. Again, the Prefaces in the 1970 Missal were designed for use with Eucharistic Prayers II and III,24 which are much shorter than the Roman Canon, to complement them, and, as Cardinal Lercaro noted at the time, the reform aimed to make the Eucharistic Prayer more of a single unit that includes the preface, Sanctus, and anamnesis.25 to preserve the riches which have developed in the Church's faith and prayer, and to give them their proper place.28

-17. Such considerations rendered the great majority of ancient Latin Prefaces unsuitable for the 1970 Missal, despite their great abundance.
-26 It would seem logical that the reverse would also be true: that the Prefaces of the 1970 Missal are not appropriate for the 1962 Missal.
+17. Such considerations rendered the great majority of ancient Latin Prefaces unsuitable for the 1970 Missal, despite their great abundance.26 It would seem logical that the reverse would also be true: that the Prefaces of the 1970 Missal are not appropriate for the 1962 Missal.